 Fino Paytech Ltd. (formerly known as Financial Inclusion Network and Operations Ltd.) is a financial inclusion software solutions and services company.
 It provides integrated technology solutions to institutions like banks, microfinance institutions, government entities and insurance companies to enable financial inclusion environment for the micro customers.
 The company was founded in 2006 and is based in Mumbai, Maharashtra.

 Blackstone Advisors India Pvt.
 Ltd. is a private equity and venture capital firm.
 It provides finance for leveraged buyouts, turnarounds, corporate partnerships, industry consolidations, start-ups, recapitalizations and growth capital transactions.
 The firm seeks to invest in communications, energy, media and entertainment, healthcare, financial services, hospitality and travel, manufacturing, technology, transportation, oil refining, construction, consumer and retail, food and beverage, packaging and pharmaceutical sectors.
 It prefers to invest in North America, Western Europe, Latin America, emerging European markets and India.
-The company was founded in 1987 and is based in Mumbai, India.
+The company was founded in 1985 and is based in Mumbai, Maharashtra.